844-914-1942

 The appraisal process is a meticulous deep dive into your aircraft's history and condition.
 A certified appraiser doesn't just look at the make and model.
 They compare your plane to similar aircraft that have recently sold and scrutinize every detail, including the year it was manufactured, the interior and exterior condition, and total time on the airframe and engines.
 They’ll also carefully review the avionics suite, the completeness of the aircraft logbooks, and any history of damage.
 This comprehensive review ensures the final value reflects the aircraft's true state.
 People often use these certified appraisals when securing a loan, getting insurance, or handling legal matters involving an aircraft.

-Who Needs an Aircraft Valuation?
+Do You Need an Aircraft Valuation?

 You might be surprised by how many situations call for a professional aircraft valuation.
 The most obvious time is when you’re buying or selling an aircraft, as it helps establish a fair price and gives you leverage in negotiations.
 However, the need extends far beyond simple transactions.
 You should also get an appraisal when you’re refinancing your plane, updating your insurance coverage to reflect its current value, or handling tax matters.
 It’s also a critical component of estate planning and can be required in legal situations like partnership dissolutions.
 Essentially, anyone involved in the management or ownership of an aircraft will likely need a valuation at some point.